johan162/mptools/README.md

 |---------------|----------|:----------|
 | postgres      | postgres | postgres  |
 | ubuntu        | ubuntu   | ubuntu_db |
-Table: Default roles/users created
+Table: Default roles/users created by pg-config.in

-To create a Postgresql server where we assume we need 2GB of RAM we would call
+To create a Postgresql server (assuming the cloud yaml file have previously been instantiated with a call to `% make` ) where we assume we need 2GB of RAM we would call

 ```shell
  % ./mkmpnode.sh -c cloud/pg-config.yaml -m 2GB db-server